mr-carlitos/uzh-web-accessibility/readme.md

 ### Try to find features that do not work as expected.

 - Clicking on the website logo or the text next to it did not lead to the home page.
-- The buttons on the top-right of the screen that look like they should change the font size don't do anything when clicked.
 - A lot of links lead to pages that state "This page is currently under construction".
 - On the login page, neither the "login" nor the "Forgot password" button are implemented.
 - On the login page, the "register" button does not work either.